TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Results

 \subsection{Comparison to Prior Work}

-We compare \proposal{} with the best \BaseConv{} configuration {(LC$_\text{Main}$)} with two state-of-the-art adaptive sampling methods UNCALLED and Sigmap.
-Section 3.1 of the Supplementary Materials explain the best model selection procedure.
-We use 2 different reference genomes for the sepsis use case as UNCALLED failed to generate the index structure for our default human reference genome (hg38) in a high end server with 1TB main memory.
+We compare \proposal{} with the best \BaseConv{} configuration (LC$_\text{Main}$) with two state-of-the-art adaptive sampling methods UNCALLED and Sigmap.
+Supplementary Section~\ref{subsec:bestmodel} explains the best model selection procedure.
+We used two different reference genomes for the sepsis use case, but UNCALLED failed to generate the index structure for our default human reference genome (hg38) in a high-end server with 1TB of main memory.
 We evaluate only these two methods, as they can readily be repurposed as pre-basecalling filters.
 The other methods are either not open-sourced fully~\cite{payne2020readfish} or cannot be repurposed as pre-basecalling filters as is~\cite{bao2021squigglenet}.

-We compare the sensitivity (recall) of \proposal{} with that of Sigmap and UNCALLED.
+We compare the recall of \proposal{} with that of Sigmap and UNCALLED.
 The ground truth \target{} reads are determined by the conventional pipeline.
+In our analysis, we observe that UNCALLED could not be executed on the hg38 reference genome.
+To ensure a fair assessment, we excluded hg38 from the performance evaluation of UNCALLED.
 Figure~\ref{fig:prior_recall} shows the recall of Sigmap, UNCALLED and \proposal{}.
 We make two key observations.
-First, \proposal{} provides significantly higher sensitivity, +\recallimpoveruncalled{}/+\recallimpoversigmap{}, than UNCALLED/Sigmap on average.
-Second, \proposal{} provides consistently higher sensitivity than both methods across all use cases except covid detection for which adaptive sampling methods are optimized.
-We further analyze the reason of UNCALLED's and Sigmap's relatively high sensitivity in sepsis use case with long reference genomes.
-We observe that UNCALLED/Sigmap achieves $40.59\%/53.71\%$ recall in finding the similarity of human reads in the sepsis dataset to human reference genome (chm13) whereas \proposal{} achieves $96.21\%$ recall for the same application.
-However, the use case filters out the reads that are similar to the target reference unlike other use cases that filters out the reads that are \textbf{not} similar to the target reference.
-Therefore, the low sensitivity of UNCALLED and Sigmap on large target reference genomes affect their precision on the sepsis use case as shown below, not their recall.
-We conclude that \proposal{} improves the recall of prior works significantly across all pre-basecalling filtering applications.
+First, \proposal{} provides significantly higher recall, +\recallimpoveruncalled{}/+\recallimpoversigmap{}, than UNCALLED/Sigmap on average.
+Second, \proposal{} provides consistently the best recall than both methods across all use cases except covid detection, for which adaptive sampling methods are optimized.